stakewalker/hotnews/README.md

 Hotnews transforms newsletters into captivating music videos & creative YouTube thumbnails

-It extract data via api with requests, generate videos and images using MoviePy and PIL, and publish on a YouTube channel using Selenium and cookies
+It extract data via api with requests, generate videos and images using MoviePy and PIL, and publish on a YouTube channel using Selenium

 **Key Features:**
 - 📰 Newsletter Content Extraction